In addition to this FAQ page, this course has a dedicated help page.

 No, I really don’t.
 It’s not fun to see students stressed out, it’s a whole bunch of paperwork, and it also makes me sad for the other students who did do the right thing (since I could be using that time & energy to help them out).

-So make sure you attribute everything which isn’t yours in your statement of originality and you won’t have to worry about any of this stuff :)
+So make sure you correctly reference everything which isn’t yours in your statement of originality and you won’t have to worry about any of this stuff.

 Statement of originality (SoO)